ryanzshi/ryanzshi.github.io/index.md

 [[CV]](assets/Ryan_Shi_CV.pdf)
 <div id="abs-bio" style="display:none;">
 <blockquote>
 <b>Bio:</b> Ryan Shi is a Ph.D. candidate of Societal Computing in the School of Computer Science at CMU and founder of 98Connect.
 He works with nonprofit organizations to address societal challenges in food security, wildlife conservation, and public health using AI.
 His research has been deployed at these organizations worldwide.
 Shi studies game theory, online learning, and reinforcement learning on problems motivated by non-profit applications.
 He co-organized the AI for Social Good Symposia in 2020-2022.
-He is the recipient of a Siebel Scholarship, an IEEE Computer Society Upsilon Pi Epsilon Honor Society Scholarship, and a Carnegie Mellon Presidential Fellowship.
+He is the recipient of a Siebel Scholar award, an IEEE Computer Society Upsilon Pi Epsilon Honor Society Scholarship, and a Carnegie Mellon Presidential Fellowship.
 Shi grew up in Henan, China before moving to the U.S., where he graduated from Swarthmore College with a B.A. in mathematics and computer science.
 </blockquote>
 </div>